REPORTING CONCERNS ABOUT OUR ORGANISATION OR OPERATIONS

 We work with safecall(opens in new window), an external specialist operator of independent confidential reporting lines.

 Any contact to Safecall will be handled by skilled staff and will be treated in complete confidence.
-A report of the contact will be sent Comic Relief’s General Counsel.
+A report of the contact will be sent Comic Relief’s Head of Assurance.
 Safecall will not disclose your name to Comic Relief if you wish to remain anonymous.
 You may contact Safecall with your concerns about our organization or operations via e-mail at Comicrelief@safecall.co.uk(opens in new window) or via the web at safecall.co.uk/file-a-report(opens in new window).